Why Companies Like Google, IBM, and Apple No Longer Require College Degrees

 The Higher Education Lab | Credential Collapse Series (2/5)

-In 2013, Laszlo Bock, then Google’s senior vice president of People Operations, told The New York Times something that contradicted everything families believed about elite employment: “GPAs are worthless as a criteria for hiring, and test scores are worthless.”
+In 2013, Laszlo Bock, then Google’s senior vice president of People Operations, told The New York Times something that contradicted everything families believed about elite employment: “GPAs are worthless as a criterion for hiring, and test scores are worthless.”
 By 2018, Google had dropped degree requirements for most positions entirely.

 That wasn’t ideology.
 It was data.